Deepen your roots, nourish your fruits with the Gardener’s Way

 With Alan Heeks, Jane Sanders and Marcos Frangos

-We will explore how to grow resilience for individuals and communities, especially in response to the climate crisis and the related pandemic.
-If you are interested in using this model in your professional work with individuals or groups, Alan will be happy to offer you advice and support: the content of this workshop relates to his fourth book, which is planned for publication in late 2021.
+We will explore how to cultivate wellbeing and resilience for ourselves and our communities, especially in response to the climate crisis and the related pandemic.
+If you are interested in using this model in your professional work with individuals or groups, Alan will be happy to offer you advice and support: the content of this workshop relates to his fourth book, which is planned for publication in 2022.
+See more at www.naturalhappiness.net/books.

 Alan Heeks has been exploring resilience with people and nature for many years, and has led many groups on this theme, drawing on experience of resilient natural systems from creating an organic farm and setting up Hazel Hill.

-Cost including food and accommodation: £220, concessions £180.
+Cost: including food and accommodation: £240 per person, concessions £190: this includes a single bedroom.
+If two friends or family members share a bedroom, the cost is £220 per person.
 We will share cooking and other community tasks.
-To secure a place, we will need a deposit of £40, £30 for concessions: if, nearer the time we have to run this as an event online event, your deposit will cover the cost of this, or you can receive a full refund.
+To secure a place, we will need a deposit of £40, £30 for concessions: in the unlikely event that covid rules prevent us running the group, you will receive a full refund.

-Hazel Hill is a magical 70-acre conservation woodland and retreat centre, 7 miles from Salisbury.
+Hazel Hill: is a magical 70-acre conservation woodland and retreat centre, 7 miles from Salisbury.
 It has simple, yet beautifully crafted off-grid wooden buildings with lovely indoor and outdoor group spaces, basic accommodation in bedrooms and sleeping lofts (or camping), good hot showers and compost loos.
-See more at www.hazelhill.org.uk
+Please note there are deer ticks at the wood which can carry Lyme disease: we will brief you on precautions in the joining instructions.
+See more about the wood at www.hazelhill.org.uk.

 For bookings and enquiries: